-The north limestone building, constructed on a corner in 1927 in the Beaux-Arts style, has a grand and monumental design evidenced through its massing, heavy use of masonry and rich classical architectural detailing.
-This building is symmetrical on the east elevation and it appeared to have almost the same massing on the north and east sides.
+The north limestone building, constructed in 1927 in the Beaux-Arts style, has a grand and monumental design evidenced through its massing, heavy use of masonry and rich classical architectural detailing.
+This building is symmetrical on the east elevation and appears to have almost the same massing on the north and east sides.
 The front (east) entrance is surrounded by ornate carved limestone and carved pediment.
 Massive two-storey carved stone arches are above rectangular columns topped by ornate carved capitals with floral design.
-These are repeated, as is the variety of ornate floral bas relief stone pieces above the columns, in the form of medallions on the second floor and as rectangular panels on the third floor.
+These arches are repeated, as is the variety of ornate floral bas relief stone pieces above the columns, in the form of medallions on the second floor and as rectangular panels on the third floor.
 The recessed arched windows have copper covered mullions, copper panels and steel sashes.
 The top of the building is lined by an ornate entablature and carved stone balustrade, whereas the base of the building is anchored by continuous polished granite.

-The brick south structure is the remaining façade of a converted mid-block apartment building with a flat roof constructed in the Early Twentieth Century Commercial architectural style.
-The three storey building has a plain, flat appearance, and commonly feature patterned masonry walls, shaped parapet rooflines, projected cornice, and group of large openings.
+The south brick structure is the remaining façade of a converted mid-block apartment building with a flat roof constructed in the Early Twentieth Century Commercial architectural style.
+The three storey building has a plain, flat appearance, and features patterned masonry walls, shaped parapet rooflines, projected cornice, and group of large openings.
 It has a high basement, with five bays on the front elevation.
-A variety of brickwork is used in the building, as well as stone banding above the third floor windows and below the first floor windows, and stone window sills and accent stone insets on window corners.
-Several pilasters line the building.
-The entryway is framed by a stone corniced flat roof entablature, above which was a balcony and brick voussoir arch with keystone reaching half of the second floor window height.
+A variety of brickwork was used on the building, as well as stone banding above the third floor windows and below the first floor windows, and stone window sills and accent stone insets on window corners.
+Several pilasters line the building and have stone tops and bottoms.
+The entryway is framed by a flat roof entablature with stone cornice, above which is a narrow balcony and brick voussoir arch with keystone reaching half of the second floor window height.
 Decorative tile complete the remaining second bay above the arch.

-The two north building facades are excellent examples of the Beaux-Arts style and exude a high level of craftsmanship.
-The south building facade is a typical example of an Early Twentieth Century Commercial style building.
+The north building's facades are excellent examples of the Beaux-Arts style and exude a high level of craftsmanship.
+The facade of the south structure is a typical example of an Early Twentieth Century Commercial style building.